3 Bedroom Home in Blair - $285,000

 Most Popular

-Dodge County deputies have arrested a man suspected of arson in connection with a house fire that occurred Thursday at Ames.

-Fremont Police officers were dispatched at about 9:04 p.m.
-April 11 to a business parking lot in the 800 block of East 23rd Street in referenc…
+Fremont Police conducted a traffic stop on April 20 near East 23rd Street and Diers Parkway.

-Fremont Police officers were dispatched at about 9:04 p.m.
-April 11 to a business parking lot in the 800 block of East 23rd Street in referenc…
+Fremont Police officers responded to the 2400 block of East First Street on April 20 for a physical disturbance.

-PLATTSMOUTH – A former Weeping Water woman has paid more than $50,000 in restitution for her role in three large burglaries in Weeping Water.

-Just as talk of renovating a historic Ashland structure was heating up, the historic Beetison House was destroyed by fire Tuesday morning.